UM-mbit/pangenomicsBench/ToolAnalysis/README.md

    `conda with conda install -c bioconda -c conda-forge pggb`
 2. Download the data from our server into this directory and extract it to Data/ using the commands:
-   `wget TODO && tar -xzvf Data.tar.gz`
+   `wget https://genomicsbench.eecs.umich.edu/ToolDataPangenomicsBench.tar.gz && tar -xvzf ToolDataPangenomicsBench.tar.gz`
 3. Install Vtune if not already present on the system.
 Docs to install vtune are found [here](https://www.intel.com/content/www/us/en/docs/vtune-profiler/installation-guide/2023-1/overview.html). the `vtune` executable